Nursery

 'Jigsaw', our PSHE scheme

-It is a robust and detailed scheme which supports personal, social, health and emotional development.
+Is a robust and detailed scheme which supports personal, social, health and emotional development.

 Each half term there is a different theme with weekly discussions, songs and stories that are supported by Jigsaw Jenie.